 - Weight Limit:440 lbs

-The treadmill design ensures you can work safely for years because of the heavy-duty steel frame.
+The manual treadmill design ensures you can work safely for years because of the heavy-duty steel frame and quality components.
 The handlebars also come with sweat-resistant coatings, so you don't have to worry about losing your grip.
-The treadmill also has a maximum weight capacity of up to four hundred forty pounds, so everyone can keep on exercising.
-Check price here.

 - The treadmill is very quiet and smooth during operation.